ArvindRanganathRaghuraman/Assignment51/README.md

 # Assignment 5-1
 **Overview**

-In this assignment, we have continued from assignment 4 part 2, where we are creating 3 different agents to fetch NVIDIA data by using different sources and create a report by using all of this data.
+In this assignment, we have continued from assignment 4, part 2, where we created 3 different agents to fetch NVIDIA data from different sources and create a report using all of this data.

 **Architecture Diagram**